vitessio/website/content/en/docs/22.0/reference/compatibility/mysql-compatibility.md

 Views are supported for **sharded keyspaces** as an experimental feature:
 - Enable with `--enable-views` on VTGate and `--queryserver-enable-views` on VTTablet.
 - Views are only readable (no updatable views).
-- Table referenced by the view must belong to the same keyspace.
+- All tables referenced by the view must belong to the same keyspace.

 See the [Views RFC](https://github.com/vitessio/vitess/issues/11559) for more details.

 ## Temporary Tables

 Vitess has limited support for temporary tables, only for **unsharded keyspaces**:
-- Creating a temporary table forces the session to start using reserved connections.
+- Creating a temporary table forces the session to start using [reserved connections](../query-serving/reserved-conn).
 - Query plans in this session won’t be cached.

 ## USE Statements